noelwschneider/weekend-react-gallery/README.md

 ## Presentation and Functionality
 Tweets are displayed in an image list.
-Clicking on am image will display a description of why the tweet has stuck with me -- clicking again will hide the description.
+Clicking on an image will display a description of why the tweet has stuck with me -- clicking again will hide the description.

 Each image includes a like button.
 The tweet's like count is displayed in parentheses on the button.
 Hovering over the like button will add a blue tint to its corresponding tweet, and clicking it will increase the like count for the tweet (only in the gallery -- the actual tweet will be unaffected).
 <br/>